Are you sick of your dog tearing and shredding his way through plush toy after plush toy?

 Want the answer?
 Then read on.

-- Best fire hose dog Frisbee
+- The best fire hose dog toys

 What is a fire hose dog toy and does your pup need one?